Murray Vandiver: Personal life

 Vandiver married Annie Clayton, of Tamaqua, Pennsylvania, on June 23, 1886, in Philadelphia.
-She was the daughter of Henry Clayton, an engineer and operator of the Little Schuykill Railroad.
+She was the daughter of Henry Clayton, an engineer and operator of the Little Schuylkill Railroad.
 They had two children: Robert M. and Dorothy.

 Vandiver bought land from Havre de Grace mayor J. Thompson Frieze.
-He built a Queen Anne style house in Havre de Grace at 301 South Union Avenue that would be called the "Vandiver Mansion".
-The house was built in 1886.
+In 1886, he built a Queen Anne style house in Havre de Grace, Maryland, at 301 South Union Avenue that would be called the "Vandiver Mansion".

 Vandiver died on May 23, 1916, following liver problems and tuberculosis, at his cottage near Blue Ridge Summit, Pennsylvania.
-He was interred at Angel Hill Cemetery in Harford County.
+He was interred at Angel Hill Cemetery in Havre de Grace.

 Legacy

 Vandiver received silver service after his election to treasurer in 1900.
 The items were commissioned by the Democratic Party and manufactured by Samuel Kirk & Son Co. of Baltimore.
 The articles are in the possession of the Maryland State Art Collection.

 The Vandiver mansion at 301 South Union Avenue in Havre de Grace was converted into the Vandiver Inn in September 1987.
 The property is now used as a bed and breakfast.